linomp/starlight-express/README.md

 The best strategy, is to **do both!**

-Since you already have to deal with university workload, this guide is intended to be an extremely concise roadmap - no BS, straight to the point.
+Since you already have to deal with university workload, this guide is intended to be an **extremely concise roadmap** - no BS, straight to the useful stuff.

 The steps to hit the ground running are simply three: